 Waste arises in several parts of the value chain (new construction, renovations, and management) and from our tenants.
 AF Bostäder is to minimize the generation of waste and help to increase the tenants’ waste sorting to 60% by 2024.
 Reuse has a high priority.

 Target 13.1: Strengthen resilience against climate-related hazards

 AF Bostäder has a considerable negative climate effect due to emissions of greenhouse gases from new construction and management.
-We have a target to be fossil fuel-free.
 In new construction, we include green spaces, sedum roofs, and buffering capacity for urban runoff to prevent flooding.
 A new goal focusing on indirect greenhouse gas emissions will be developed in 2022.